 Does Medicare cover PET scans for Alzheimer’s?

 Suppose your doctor insists that the test is medically necessary.
 It should be covered under Medicare Part B if you get it in an outpatient setting.

 Suppose you’re referring to the drug Aduhelm (or similar monoclonal antibody treatments).
 The Centers for Medicare & Medicaid Services approved coverage in April 2022 for Alzheimer’s patients involved in a clinical trial of the drug.

-Once the FDA has determined that it works, the Centers for Medicare & Medicaid Services will re-evaluate and likely expand that coverage to all Alzheimer’s patients.
+Once the FDA has determined it works, the Centers for Medicare & Medicaid Services will re-evaluate and likely expand that coverage to all Alzheimer’s patients.

 What are the best ways to help Alzheimer’s patients?

 Establishing a daily routine, being patient, and showing compassion are the three most effective ways to help somebody with Alzheimer’s manage their symptoms more effectively.
 Unfortunately, Alzheimer’s is a progressive disease that only worsens with time.

 What is the cost of Medicare coverage for Alzheimer’s?

 Medicare costs associated with Alzheimer’s care include:

 - Medicare Part A and Part B deductibles